 Migrate a dataset to a data model

 • You must be the dataset owner or be granted Can Edit access to the dataset

-• You must have the Create, edit, and publish datasets permission enabled on your account type.
+• You must have the Create, edit, and publish data models permission enabled on your account type.

+Migrate a dataset to a data model